Andrew-Robertson10/Group-6-Data-Management-Project-1/README.md

 For song: add genre, length

-For album: add release date
+For album: add release date, awards received (or maybe add a new entity for awards, with a 1-M relationship to artist?)

 For venue: add location